What Grade Do I Need Calculator — Free Instant Results

 What is the minimum grade to pass a college class?

-Most US colleges require a D- (60%) or D (63%) to pass and earn credit.
-However, many programs require a C (73%) or C- (70%) in major-specific courses, and graduate programs typically require a B (83%) minimum.
-Always check your specific program’s requirements since a passing grade for general electives may not satisfy your major.
+Most colleges require a D- (60%) to earn course credit.
+However, many programs require a C (73%) or higher in major courses.
+Graduate programs typically require a B (83%) minimum.
+Courses taken pass/fail usually need a C- (70%) or D (63%) depending on the school.
+Always check your specific program handbook for requirements.

 How much can a final exam change my grade?

-The maximum grade change equals the final’s weight.
-A final worth 30% can move your grade by up to 30 percentage points in theory (from 0% to 100% on that portion).
-Realistically, the impact is smaller.
-The “What If Remaining Work Is Worth…” scenarios show exactly how different weights affect the required score for your specific situation.
+The maximum grade change equals the final exam weight.
+If the final is worth 30%, it can shift your grade by up to 30 percentage points in theory (from scoring 0% to 100% on that portion).
+Realistically, if you have an 80% and the final is worth 25%, scoring 100% gives you 80 × 0.75 + 100 × 0.25 = 85%, a 5-point improvement.
+Use our what-if scenarios to see exact projections for your situation.

-Should I take a pass/fail if I can’t get my target grade?
+Should I take pass/fail if I can’t get my target grade?

 How do I calculate what I need on remaining assignments?